At Rio Tinto, we produce materials essential to human progress.

 Maintaining and enhancing our profitability is also critical because only a profitable business can create sustained, long-term value not only to shareholders but also to communities, governments and employees.

-The second pillar builds on the first, and focuses on the success of our communities, including our contribution to the resources available to their governments: collaborating to enable long-term benefits where we operate.
+Building on the first pillar, the second focuses on the success of our communities and our contribution to governments and partners, including Indigenous groups: collaborating to enable long-term benefits where we operate.

 Actively supporting global initiatives like the Extractive Industries Transparency Initiative is also part of this effort: ensuring that the money we pay, via taxes and royalties, to governments is disclosed transparently is critical to ensuring that it is used for development and other community needs.
 We are looking at how we can better leverage financial tools, including those of social impact investors – again, for the benefit of our communities – and also looking at how we can increase the positive impact of our own community investments.

 And we are investing in skills training for work of the future.
-In Western Australia, for example, where automation may have a disruptive impact on our communities, we launched a partnership with the government of Western Australia and South Metropolitan TAFE (Technical and Further Education) to develop the first nationally recognised courses in automation.
+For example, we have partnered with the government of Western Australia and South Metropolitan TAFE (Technical and Further Education) to develop Australia’s first nationally recognised vocational qualifications in automation.
 This partnership aims to train and certify people in new skills, making them easily transferable – so people can follow opportunity wherever they find it.

 We also recognise that our business is often the major source of jobs and livelihoods in the communities where we operate, which are often far from metropolitan centres.
 We take this responsibility seriously.

+In Australia, we employ nearly 19,000 people.
+In Canada, with nearly 12,000 employees, we are a major employer in the Saguenay – Lac-Saint-Jean, in Quebec – an important hub for our aluminium business.
 The employment opportunities we create do not stop with our own business.
 We continue to study our procurement practices, not only to deepen our local spend but also to develop a responsible supply chain in line with the coming low-carbon economy.
-In 2018, we spent $12.3 billion with more than 37,000 suppliers in more than 120 locations.
-In Australia alone, our operations created the equivalent of almost 111,500 full-time jobs and added A$10.5 billion to the real incomes of Australian residents in 2017.
+In 2020, we spent $15.5 billion with suppliers globally.
 We believe this is how economic development and prosperity is created, and sustained.